littleichilo2/Deep_learning-diary/README.md

 # LSTM-diary
 just a diary about learning and developing LSTM

-All the documents refer from https://machinelearningmastery.com/
+All the documents refer to https://machinelearningmastery.com/